BettercareHealth/bettercare/facilitators-guide/fg-6.md

 You will need to arrange a venue for the exam and an exam manager (an invigilator).
 The time needed for the exam is one hour.

-Participants can also take the exam on their own on a “trust” basis, but it is better to have a more formal, supervised exam.
+Participants can also take the exam on their own on a ‘trust’ basis, but it is better to have a more formal, supervised exam.

 ### How to request exams